ualibweb/ua-folio-docs/docs/mod-calendar-2.0-changes/permissions/README.md

 permissions that are verified by Okapi before a request is forwarded to an endpoint (via `modulePermissions`).

-## TODO

-- [ ] Consider adding a permission to separate service point assignment from `modperms.calendar.update`.

 ## Explanation

 ### Current